hatayama/uMCP/Packages/src/README.md

 ```

 #### 10. get-hierarchy - Analyze Scene Structure
-Retrieve information about the currently active Hierarchy.
+Retrieve information about the currently active Hierarchy in nested JSON format.
 Works at runtime as well.
+**Automatic File Export**: Large hierarchies (>100KB) are automatically saved to `HierarchyResults/` directory to minimize token consumption.
 ```
-→ get-hierarchy
-→ Understand parent-child relationships between GameObjects → Discover and fix structural issues
+→ Understand parent-child relationships between GameObjects, discover and fix structural issues → For large scenes, hierarchy data is saved to file and path is returned instead of raw JSON
 ```

 > [!NOTE]